-MD&A disclosures can also describe changes to organizational outcomes, trends in programmatic needs, development statistics, future capital plans and comparisons with other organizations.
+MD&A disclosures can also describe changes to institutional and student outcomes, trends in academic and student support, development statistics, future capital plans and comparisons with other institutions.
 The audit committee should be familiar with the sources of any information that is included in MD&A disclosures but that is not derived from the financial statements.
-It is important that the descriptive information and statistics do not mislead the public as to the effectiveness of the organization.
+It is important that the descriptive information and statistics do not mislead the public as to the effectiveness of the institution.